maianhdang/EPI853B/HW1.md

 **2.2.** Computational performance

-Estimate the computational time needed to obtain 1000 OLS estimates for the above simulation using each of the three functions considered above.
+Estimate the computational time needed to obtain 10,000 times OLS estimates for the above simulation using each of the three functions considered above.
-Note: carry out the simulation only once and fit OLS estimates 1000 times.
+Note: carry out the simulation only once and fit OLS estimates 10,000 times.